DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/career-progression.md

 <strong>Fran:</strong> Realistically you’d want to do at least a year or two in the same setting before then thinking about applying for a role with more responsibility.
 But you have to prove your worth to get a teaching and learning responsibility (TLR) payment.

 The headteacher at my school was looking to create an alternative for key stage 3 (KS3) pupils who weren’t able to access the curriculum properly.
 As part of a shift in my lead practitioner responsibility for English I was given a permanent TLR to research and implement this.
 I had to come up with case studies and a proposal.
 It's about showing you’re prepared to invest in your personal development and know what’s going on out there.
-You have to keep up with legislation and news and topical priorities.
+You have to keep up with legislation, news and topical priorities.

 <strong>Sian:</strong> It may be the case that your school hasn’t got the budget for a TLR.
 So if you really want to take on more responsibility you may need to think about moving school.